 You will first complete a Pre-Master’s course before starting the Master’s program.

 For this program, it is important that you work at one of the larger internationally-oriented accountancy firms.
 A job search is the student's responsibility.
 Unfortunately, without a job, a visa cannot be applied for, and you will not be eligible for this program.
 If you did not started your application process yet, but would like to, get in touch with our program adviser Lidy Coolen (email@example.com) to discuss the possibilities.

-If you have a specific question about the application and intake process for the (Pre-)Master of Science in Accountancy program, it may be answered in the FAQ: just click on the FAQ tab.
+If you have a specific question about the application and intake process for the (Pre-)Master of Science in Accountancy program, it may be answered in the FAQ.